steve-practicalai/steve-practicalai.github.io/practicalai-content.md

   Automate those mindnumbing tasks and offload drudge work to free up time for the important stuff.

 - Raise the floor
-  AI isn't a match in your area of expertise but it's a world class expert in everything you're not an expert in.
+  AI isn't a match in your area of expertise but it's a world class expert in everything you're not.

 - Spark Innovation
-  Supercharge your brainstorming for new ideas and solutions you might not have thought of before.
+  Supercharge your brainstorming with new ideas and solutions you might not have thought of before.

 - Improve Customer Experience
   Offer personalised services that'll have your customers raving.